Dimsi-BS/XrmFramework/docs/PreReleaseUpdate.md

 - Delete the DefinitionManager
 - ### For Deploy; Deploy.Webresources :
-   - go in the Nugget package manager, tick PreRelease on, update the Nugget packages to the most recent preRelease version.
+   - go in the Nugget package manager, tick PreRelease on, update the Nugget packages to the latest recent preRelease version.

-- ### Pour le projet Core :
+- ### Core project :
-	- supprimer le package XrmFramework.Coreproject
+	- delete the XrmFramework.Coreproject package
-	- update le package XrmFramework à la dernière version preRelease
+	- update the XrmFramework package to the latest preRelease version
-	- ajouter le package XrmFramework.Analyzers en version preRelease
+	- add the latest preRelease version of the XrmFramework.Analyzers package
-	- copier le texte 1) dans le fichier csproj
+	- copy the text 1) in the csproj
-- ### Pour le projet Plugin :
+- ### Plugins project :
-	- update les package XrmFramework à la dernière version preRelease
+	- update the XrmFramework package to the latest preRelease version.
-	- copier le texte 1) dans le fichier csproj
+	- copy the text 1) in the csproj
-	- copier le texte 2) dans le fichier csproj en remplacant PROJETCORE par le nom du projet Core ex : TestProjet.Core
+	- copy the text 2) in the csproj, replace the "PROJECTCORE" part by the name of your Core project, ex : TestProjet.Core

 - ### Remote debugger : (to be completed)
 unload the project